 Once the correct verification code has been entered, the user is authenticated to access BlueConic.
 This step needs to be performed just once initially, and then after that, every 30 days.
 The user also receives a new verification code via email if they attempt to log in to BlueConic using a different browser, from a different location or if logging in fails 3 times or more.

 When a user receives their verification code, they must submit it in BlueConic within one hour.
 After that, the verification code is no longer valid and the user will receive a new verification code when attempting to log in.

 Configure the BlueConic email settings

 After you install BlueConic but before you add any users, configure the email settings in the Settings > General tab.
 This is important because before new users can be authenticated, BlueConic must be able to send them an email message containing their verification code.
 Enter a valid email address in the "Default Mail Sender" field.
 If you do not enter an email address in the "Default Mail Sender" field, the default sender "email@example.com" will be used.
 It is strongly recommended that you enter the email address of the user responsible for BlueConic user management in this field so that users experiencing problems logging in can contact the right person.

 If you are running a local version of BlueConic, enter a valid server name in the "Mail Server Hostname" field.
 If you are running an On-Demand version of BlueConic and want to use a mail server other than the On-Demand mail service, enter a valid server name in the "Optional Own Mail Server" field.

 Verification code expiration

 For security reasons, the verification code that authorizes a user to log in to BlueConic expires every 30 days.
-The first time the user attempts to log in to BlueConic after their verification code has expired, they will be informed that their verification code is no longer valid and that a new one has been sent to their e-mail address.
-After the user enters the new verification code when logging in to the BlueConic, their access will be restored.
+The first time a user attempts to log in to BlueConic after their verification code has expired, they are informed that their verification code is no longer valid and that a new one has been sent to their email address.
+After the user enters the new verification code when logging in to the BlueConic, their access is restored.